djparente/polyboost/README.md

 After installation, run PolyBoost as follows:

-    python -m polyboost.polyboost [PolyPhen2 Output File] [Classifier]
+    python -m polyboost.polyboost [PolyPhen2 Output File]

-Where [PolyPhen2 Output File] is the path to the **batch mode** output from PolyPhen-2 and Classifier is either **humdiv** or **humvar**.
-If you don't know which one to use, use **humvar**.
+Where [PolyPhen2 Output File] is the path to the **batch mode** output from PolyPhen-2.
 Make sure the PolyPhen2 input file is in your working directory (i.e. the directory you are running that command from).

 Example:

-    python -m polyboost.polyboost polyphen2-example.txt humvar
+    python -m polyboost.polyboost polyphen2-example.txt

 On some systems with multiple python distributions, you may need to use python3 (or python3.7) instead of "python" to use the correct version of python.